When you paste text into the Grammarly Editor, the following types of formatting will be preserved:

-If you need to preserve all formatting in your document, use the Upload (Import) and Download (Export) buttons to check documents that have been written in other text editors like MS Word, TextEdit, or OpenOffice.
+If you need to preserve all formatting in your document, use the Upload (Import) and Download (Export) buttons to check documents that have been written in other text editors like Microsoft Word, TextEdit, or OpenOffice.
 Although your document will appear as plain text in the Grammarly Editor, your original formatting will be preserved in the version you download after editing.

-To import a document, open a new document, click on the green G icon in the upper left corner to unfold the sidebar, and click Import (Upload):
+To import a document, open a new document, click on the green G icon in the upper-left corner to unfold the sidebar, and click Import (Upload):

-To export a document, open a document, click on the green G icon in the upper left corner to open the sidebar, and click Export (Download):
+To export a document, open a document, click on the green G icon in the upper-left corner to open the sidebar, and click Export (Download):